stennety/mywebsite/_posts/2010-07-09-how-to-automate-your-adwords-editor-login-with-autohotkey.md

 published: true
 title: How to automate your Adwords Editor login with AutoHotkey
 ---
 I love Adwords Editor, but I hate logging in every time I use it because my password is so long that I have to open a browser, log in to Lastpass, copy my password, and then paste it into the login box.
-I can understand the security considerations by Google, but still prefer to avoid tediousness and repetition when I’m trying to get work done.
-Here’s my solution:
+I can understand the security considerations by Google, but still prefer to avoid tediousness and repetition when I'm trying to get work done.
+Here's my solution:

 1. Download and install [Autohotkey](http://www.autohotkey.com/download/).
-2. Create a new file on your Desktop called “AE.ahk”.
+2. Create a new file on your Desktop called "AE.ahk".
-3. Right-click the file and choose “Edit Script”.
+3. Right-click the file and choose "Edit Script".
-4. Paste this into the file and replace “your-password-here” with your Adwords password:
+4. Paste this into the file and replace "your-password-here" with your Adwords password:
 {% highlight java %}
 ^!s::
 Send your-password-here